CSE141pp/wi20-CSE141L-intro/README.md

 ### Testing Your Docker Container

-ONce you are in a docker container, you can test it by running:
+Once you are in a docker container, you can test it by running:

 ```
 runlab --help